 I HATE this thing.
 Hate hate hate it.

 The worst thing is how bumpy it is on the inside.
-It has a fabric thing inside to keep you from being punched by the laces, but that doesn’t matter to me.
-When I close it the brace overlaps anyway, so I cut the little stitching out to make it like a sock liner (like my old gray brace).
+It has a fabric thing inside to keep you from being pinched by the laces, but that doesn’t matter to me.
+When I close it the brace overlaps anyway, which means my skin isn’t pinched there.
+I cut the little stitching out of the fabric thing to make it like a sock liner.
 It didn’t help.
 The stitching and whatever bracing is inside hurts and leaves marks anyway.
+It’s super uncomfortable, even painful.

 I had to pay a $15 copay for this, which was far too much for this Chinese torture device.
 I’ve seen it on Amazon for $17.
 Avoid this brace if you have smaller wrists.